amrHassanAbdallah/my-reads/README.md

 # MyReads Project

-This project is based on `Reactjs` to manage books reading, by enabling the user to move books between shelves as well as searching books
+This project is built using `Reactjs` to manage books reading, by enabling the user to move books between shelves as well as searching books

 ## TL;DR